MelonKony/millmint/content/millmint/essays/social-economy.md

 From the perspective of a waged society, removing the wage collapses most reasons for working -- but Vekllei does not use money and consequently it is not even considered.
 This also means it cannot be incentivised in the same way, since basic standards of living are assured and laborious jobs are unattractive.
 The result is a system in which laborious, boring and tedious labour is basically nonexistent, and therefore cannot replicate the advantages of consumer societies -- a world without factory labour, maids, and textile workers.[^labour] In this society, work becomes an occupation, in the same sense as hobbies and social activities, and satisfies the basic need for "something to do."

-**As such, it would be misleading to characterise Vekllei people as "working for free."** They are *not* working for free, they work for a myriad of social and material rewards, and are often incentivised by their own stake in a business or project.
+<mark>As such, it would be misleading to characterise Vekllei people as "working for free."</mark> They are *not* working for free, they work for a myriad of social and material rewards, and are often incentivised by their own stake in a business or project.
 This means jobs in Vekllei are characterised by certain features:

 {{<note panel>}}
 **Employment Characteristics of Vekllei**